kubewarden/kubewarden.io/content/blog/2026/07/admission-controller-1.37-release.md

 #### New Installs of `admission-controller-6.0.0` (1.37)

-No new changes here.
+No new changes here besides the simplification to 1 chart.
 Follow our updated [quickstart](https://docs.kubewarden.io/admission-controller/1.37/en/quick-start.html) for new installations.